wix/react-native-calendars/ISSUE_TEMPLATE.md

 1-2 sentences describing the problem you're having or the feature you'd like to request

+>The hitSlop was fixed to 20, this was too rigid.
+I faced issues where arrow buttons were overlaying any other button above the calendar header.
+Added a property to *headerArrowsHitSlop* so that it can be set to 0 (or any other custom value)

 ## Expected Behavior

 What action did you perform, and what did you expect to happen?